 Key motivations behind bipartisan dollar policy have been US interests in avoiding excessive reliance on America as the engine for world growth and in resisting protectionist pressures.

-Yet, in important ways, through a series of missteps, Washington has been backing away from its traditional currency playbook.
+Yet, in important ways, through a series of missteps, Washington has been backing away from the traditional currency playbook.
 This erodes US credibility and the ability to pursue its interests.

 The administration’s confused currency rhetoric is the most obvious symptom.
 There is one simple means to rectify this: restore verbal discipline.
 Only one person should speak on currencies – and as rarely as possible.
 That should be the Treasury secretary.